jan-warchol/cli-tools/lilypond/intro-text.md

 Introduction to LilyPond Cli-Tools
 ==================================

-The LilyPond Cli-Tools make life easier for you if you want to be updated with the latest in LilyPond development.
+The LilyPond Cli-Tools makes life easier for you if you want to be updated with the latest in LilyPond development.
 The following is a short introduction for new and non-advanced users.
 It covers some kind of likely evolution for a LilyPond user who wants to get more involved in the program's development.
 If you like a more comprehensive account of the possibilities please see the help-files.

 Requirements
 ------------